josephkwok001/tp/docs/DeveloperGuide.md

 </box>

 ### Launch and shutdown

-1. Initial launch
+#### Initial Launch
 1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+2. Double-click the jar file<br>Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+#### Saving window preferences
 1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Managing Persons
+#### Adding a person
+1. Adding a person with all fields specified
+    1. Test case: `add n/Jason Doe p/98765432 e/jasond@example.com a/311, Clementi Ave 2, #02-25 t/buyer`<br>
+       Expected: Person is added to the list.
+Details of the new contact shown in the status message.

+2. Adding a duplicate person
+    1. Test case: `add n/Duplicate Person p/82345719 e/duplicate@mail.com a/123 Jurong West Avenue 1 #12-18 t/seller`
+    2. Repeat with the same command.
+       Expected: Person is added the first time.
+On second time, no person is added and error showing duplicate person.

+3. Adding a person with missing fields
+   1. Test case: `add n/Missing Fields p/91234567`<br>
+      Expected: No person is added.
+Shows invalid command.
+   2. This can be repeated with other fields, eg. `add n/Missing Fields e/field@mail.com`<br>
+      Expected: No person is added.
+Shows invalid command.

+#### Listing all person
+1. Listing all persons
+    1. Test case: `list`<br>
+       Expected: All persons in the address book are listed.

-### Deleting a person
+#### Deleting a person
 1. Deleting a person while all persons are being shown
     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    3. Test case: `delete 100`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete 0`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+#### Finding a person
+1. Finding a person by name keyword
+    1. Prerequisites: List all persons using the `list` command.
+    2. Test case: `find n/Alice`<br>
+       Expected: Only persons whose names contain "Alice" are listed.
+Shows "X persons listed!" in the status message.

+2. Finding a person by tag keyword
+    1. Prerequisites: List all persons using the `list` command.
+    2. Test case: `find t/Buyer`<br>
+       Expected: Only persons whose tags contain "Buyer" are listed.
+Shows "X persons listed!" in the status message.

+3. Finding no people of a keyword
+    1. Prerequisites: List all persons using the `list` command.
+    2. Test case: `find n/NonExistingName`<br>
+       Expected: No persons are listed.
+Shows "0 persons listed!" in the status message.

-### Saving data
+### Managing Property

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+#### Adding a property
+1. Adding a property with all fields specified
+    1. Test case: `addp n/Clementi Villa a/41 Clementi Ave 2, #02-25 pr/700000`<br>
+       Expected: Property is added to the list.
+Details of the new property shown in the status message.

+2. Adding a duplicate property
+    1. Test case: `add n/Duplicate Property a/321 Yishun Avenue 1 #12-18 pr/468810`
+    2. Repeat with the same command.
+       Expected: Property is added the first time.
+On second time, no property is added and error showing duplicate person.

+3. Adding a property with missing fields
+    1. Test case: `add n/Missing property a/127 Bishan Avenue 4 #18-19`<br>
+       Expected: No property is added.
+Shows invalid command.
+    2. This can be repeated with other fields, eg. `add n/Missing property pr/214`<br>
+       Expected: No property is added.
+Shows invalid command.

+#### Listing all properties
+1. Listing all property
+    1. Test case: `listp`<br>
+       Expected: All properties in the address book are listed.

+#### Deleting a property
+1. Deleting a property while all property are being shown
+    1. Prerequisites: List all properties using the `listp` command.
+Multiple persons in the list.
+    2. Test case: `deletep 1`<br>
+       Expected: First property is deleted from the list.
+Details of the deleted contact shown in the status message.
+    3. Test case: `deletep 100`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.
+    4. Other incorrect delete commands to try: `delete`, `delete 0`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+#### Finding a property
+1. Finding a property by name keyword
+    1. Prerequisites: List all properties using the `listp` command.
+    2. Test case: `find n/HDB`<br>
+       Expected: All properties contain "HDB" are listed.
+Shows "X properties listed!" in the status message.

+2. No keyword found
+    1. Prerequisites: List all properties using the `listp` command.
+    2. Test case: `find n/Name`<br>
+       Expected: No properties are listed.
+Shows "0 properties listed!" in the status message.